 2. Facilities specializing in treating this co-occurring population have state licensing from the appropriate regulatory bodies in both substance use and in mental health.
 Additionally, these facilities will have accreditation meeting industry standards from CARF(Commission on Accreditation of Rehabilitation Facilities, JCAHO(Joint Commission Accreditation) or COA (Council On Accreditation).
 Lifeskills chose CARF Accreditation as that particular accreditation best fits the Lifeskills treatment model.

-4. Effective programs will have staff trained and certified in evidenced based treatment (EBT) modalities.
-Evidence Based Treatment has demonstrated successful outcomes by scientific evidence and research through the collection of data.
+4. Effective programs will have staff trained and certified in evidence-based treatment (EBT) modalities.
+Evidence-Based Treatment has demonstrated successful outcomes by scientific evidence and research through the collection of data.
 At Lifeskills not only are the best practices utilized, but clinical staff are certified in the specific practices.
 These modalities include Cognitive Behavioral Therapy for Mood Disorders, Dialectical Behavioral Therapy for Personality and Substance Use Disorders, Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Processing Therapy (CPT) for Trauma, and Cognitive Remediation for Thought Disorders.
 In addition to EBT certified staff, programs treating more acute co-occurring disorders need highly credentialed staffs that are academically trained to deal with such complexities.
-At Lifeskills South Florida, all clinicians have masters degrees in education and are licensed in their specialty.
-The majority of the clinical staff are doctoral level practitioners.
+At Lifeskills South Florida, all clinicians have master’s degrees in education and are licensed in their specialty.
+The majority of the clinical staff are doctoral-level practitioners.

 Read More about Dr. David Ockman, PsyD, CAP.